PIYUSH1SAINI/ReadMe-wiz/README.md

 # ReadMe-wizard

-> A tool to generate professional, user-friendly README files for software projects.
-Simplify your documentation process.
+> A command-line tool to generate professional README.md files for your projects.
+Simplify your documentation workflow.

 ## Description

-ReadMe-wizard is a command-line tool designed to automate the creation of high-quality README files for software projects.
-It streamlines the documentation process by leveraging project metadata and code analysis to generate a comprehensive and well-structured README.
-The tool's core functionality relies on functions such as `validateGeminiApiKey`, `getGitInfo`, `getProjectFiles`, `parseCode`, `summarizeTree`, `buildPrompt`, and `generateReadme` within `lib/generateReadme.js`.
-These functions work together to gather project information, analyze the codebase, and produce a polished README.md file tailored to your project.
-This significantly reduces the time and effort required for creating professional documentation.
+ReadMe-wizard is a powerful command-line tool designed to streamline the creation of high-quality README files for software projects.
+It leverages information about your project's files and code structure to automatically generate a well-organized and informative README.
+The tool utilizes key functions such as `validateGeminiApiKey`, `getGitInfo`, `getProjectFiles`, `parseCode`, `summarizeTree`, `buildPrompt`, and `generateReadme` to gather and process necessary data, resulting in a professional and user-friendly document.
+This simplifies the often tedious task of manually creating README files, freeing up developers to focus on other aspects of their projects.

 ## Architecture Overview